 MODERATOR: Philip Lamere, Senior Acquisitions Manager, Lendlease

-Phil spearheads Lendlease’s acquisitions efforts in Boston and is responsible for identifying and pursuing development opportunities in greater New England, focussing on large-scale, mixed-use urban regeneration projects.
+Phil spearheads Lendlease’s acquisitions efforts in Boston and is responsible for identifying and pursuing development opportunities in greater New England, focusing on large-scale, mixed-use urban regeneration projects.
 Prior to joining Lendlease, Phil’s 10+ years of real estate experience include roles in brokerage at Marcus and Millichap’s Institutional Property Advisors and at ARA New England.
 While in brokerage he was involved with $750M in real estate transactions.
 Prior to his time in brokerage, Phil worked for Greystone & Co within the firms Fannie Mae DUS organization platform based in Bethesda Maryland.
 Phil graduated from Hamilton College with honors in Public Policy.
 He is Co-Chair of ULI Boston’s Housing and Economic Development Council and a licensed real estate broker in the Commonwealth of Massachusetts.

 MODERATOR: Ben Stillwell, Loan asset manager, The Grossman Companies